ubercomrade/esdeg/README.md

 **Fourth optional argument** `-r; --regulated` :

-The argument `-r/--regulated` are used to choose type of DEGs in analisys.
-It could be `down` -> promoters of down regulated genes will be used in analisys; `up` -> promoters of up regulated genes will be used in analisys; `all` -> promoters of  up and down regulated genes will be used in analisys.
+The argument `-r/--regulated` are used to choose type of DEGs in analysis.
+It could be `down` -> promoters of down regulated genes will be used in analysis; `up` -> promoters of up regulated genes will be used in analysis; `all` -> promoters of  up and down regulated genes will be used in analysis.
 The default value is _all_.

 **Fifth optional argument** `-p; --pvalue` :